mr-kotik/Seppy/docs/api.md

         source_code: Original source code for preserving formatting

     Returns:
-        Dictionary containing analyzed structures
+        Dictionary containing analysis results
     """
     pass

 def find_used_imports(node: ast.AST, all_imports: Set[str]) -> Set[str]:
-    """Find imports that are actually used in the code.""" pass
+    """Find imports that are actually used in the code.

+    Args:
+        node: AST node to analyze
+        all_imports: Set of all import statements

+    Returns:
+        Set of used imports
+    """
+    pass

 def find_used_globals(node: ast.AST, global_vars: Set[str]) -> Set[str]:
-    """Find global variables that are used in the code.""" pass
+    """Find global variables that are used in the code.

-def extract_imports(tree: ast.AST, *nodes) -> Set[str]:
-    """Extract all imports from AST nodes."""
+    Args:
+        node: AST node to analyze
+        global_vars: Set of global variable names

+    Returns:
+        Set of used global variables
+    """
     pass
 ```